rhyven/ericlight.com/content/Food/seltzer.md

 **Notes:**

+* My Fermaid-AT has arrived!
+It's used at a rate up to 1g/l in low-YAN environments, so used 10g and will add another 10g in 2 days
+* Two batches of 10g FermaidAT was pretty good, the Kveik chews that stuff up super-quick, literally over 36 hours
+* I really liked this combination so revisiting the double-blueberry and mandarin with a couple tweaks
+* The invert sugar experiment seemed to be a success, so 2kg table sugar + 5g citric acid; boil for 20mins
-* Easily one of my favourites - possibly *THE* favourite - so far.
+* Easily one of my favourites - possibly **THE** favourite - so far.
 4/5, only minor improvements
 * Update, citric acid is _amazing_, absolutely brings the zing that I was craving.
 Still getting sweet brews but much more balanced now
-* Two batches of 10g FermaidAT was pretty good, the Kveik chews that stuff up super-quick, literally over 36 hours.
-Next batch will try a 15/10 split
-* I really liked this combination so revisiting the double-blueberry and mandarin with a couple tweaks
-* My Fermaid-AT has arrived!
-It's used at a rate up to 1g/l in low-YAN environments, so used 10g and will add another 10g in 2 days
-* The invert sugar experiment seemed to be a success, so 2kg table sugar + 5g citric acid; boil for 20mins
-*
+* Next brew will try 15g+10g nutrient

 ### Brew #9, 2022-01-26 - 2022-02-01: Apple, Mango, and Guava Seltzer